Dynamical Variational Autoencoders: A Comprehensive Review: DVAE summary

-Finally, as discussed before, a DVAE can be in \textit{driven mode}, in \textit{predictive mode}, in both or in none of these modes.
-This is also modeled by parenthood relationships that may or may not exist: \begin{itemize} \item \textbf{Driving link:}~~A DVAE is said to be in driven mode if $\myu[t]$ is a parent of either $\myz[t]$ or $\myx[t]$, or both. \item \textbf{Predictive link:}~~A DVAE is said to be in predictive mode if $\myx[1:t-1]$, or part of this sequence, is a parent of either $\myz[t]$ or $\myx[t]$, or both.
+Finally, as discussed before, a DVAE can be in the \textit{driven mode}, in the \textit{predictive mode}, in both, or in none of these modes.
+This is also modeled by parenthood relationships that may or may not exist. \begin{itemize} \item \textbf{Driving link:}~~A DVAE is said to be in the driven mode if $\myu[t]$ is a parent of either $\myz[t]$ or $\myx[t]$, or both. \item \textbf{Predictive link:}~~A DVAE is said to be in the predictive mode if $\myx[1:t-1]$, or part of this sequence, is a parent of either $\myz[t]$ or $\myx[t]$, or both.
 In practice, a predictive link is implemented either in the teacher-forcing mode (using the ground-truth past vector sequence) or in the generation mode (using the previously generated vector sequence).
 Generally, better performance is achieved if the same mode is used at training time and test time. \end{itemize}